The Ultimate Self-drive Golden Circle Road Trip Itinerary

 Where to stay along the Golden Circle

-There’s a large variety of hotels and accommodation in Iceland but, as it is a very popular destination, they can book up quickly.
+There’s a large variety of hotels and accommodations in Iceland but, as it is a very popular destination, they can book up quickly.
 Most visitors to Iceland choose to base themselves in the capital, Reykjavík, which will work perfectly if you plan to drive the Golden Circle in one day.
 There’s a large variety of hotels and hostels within walking distance of the city centre, known as the Miðborg district.
 You can find a variety of options of where to stay in Reykjavík in our Thorough Guide to Reykjavík.

 Camping in Iceland is an excellent way to save some money and immerse yourself in nature.
 Wild camping is illegal, so you need to book ahead and only stay in designated campsites.
 NorCamp is a great resource for finding campsites and they have an app too.
 Bear in mind that a lot of (but not all) campsites close in winter, so you’ll want to plan a visit in summer if you’re interested in camping.
 For a full list of campsites along the Golden Circle route, check out our Thorough Guide to Iceland’s Golden Circle.